Cray-HPE/docs-csm/operations/boot_orchestration/Redeploy_the_IPXE_and_TFTP_Services.md

     +-------------+
     ```

-5. Ensure the service is deleted along with the associated PVC.
+1. Ensure that the service is deleted along with the associated PVC.

     The output for the command below should empty.
 If an output is displayed, such as in the example below, then the resources have not been deleted.

     ```bash
+    ncn-m001# kubectl get pvc -n services|grep tftp
+    ```

+    Example of resources not being deleted in returned output:

+    ```text
-    ncn-m001# kubectl get pvc -n services|grep tftp cray-tftp-shared-pvc Bound pvc-315d08b0-4d00-11ea-ad9d-b42e993b7096 5Gi RWX ceph-cephfs-external 29m
+    cray-tftp-shared-pvc Bound pvc-315d08b0-4d00-11ea-ad9d-b42e993b7096 5Gi RWX ceph-cephfs-external 29m
     ```